Should you give away free digital downloads? Definitely. Here's why.

 I get it.
 When someone says something is free, the idea of connecting it to profits in any tangible way seems counterintuitive at best.

-You can read more about them in our article about the benefits and drawbacks of lifetime memberships, but this is the gist:
+You can read more about them in our article about how to use upsells and cross-sells , but this is the gist:

 How do lead magnets play into this?
 Easy.
 If your lead magnet is well-suited for your products and someone expresses an interest in it, there’s a strong chance they’ll be interested in your other, better products too -- especially if you give them an exclusive discount.